Failure to Breastfed - My story

-To all those mums out there who couldn’t breastfeed – remember this – no matter how you feed your baby – breast or bottle, the only persons opinion who matters is your babys, and if he or she is loved and nurtured and as long as you are doing the best you can, whatever your circumstances, then you are a perfect mother to your baby.
+To all those mums out there who couldn’t breastfeed – remember this – no matter how you feed your baby – breast or bottle, the only person opinion who matters is your baby, and if he or she is loved and nurtured and as long as you are doing the best you can, whatever your circumstances, then you are a perfect mother to your baby.

-I had the exact same problem.
-My first son was born 3 weeks early at only 5 1/2 pounds.
+I had the same problem.
+My first son was born three weeks early at only 5 1/2 pounds.
 He nursed as much and as hard as he could but was losing weight because he wasn't getting anything.

 The doctors threatened to hospitalize him if he dropped below 5 pounds.
-When he reached about 5 lb 2 oz we tried formula just to keep him out of the hospital.
+When he reached about 5 lb 2 oz, we tried formula to keep him out of the hospital.

 He gulped it down and started gaining weight right away, so I knew that was the solution for him.
 I too cried and felt like a miserable failure as a mother, because really, who can't breastfeed?

 All the lactation information I could find just said to keep trying and that anyone could do it, so I felt like a total failure as a mother.
 Also, my breasts are large - I wear a G cup bra - and I thought surely they should be able to feed several babies, while my sister who has small breasts was able to feed her baby with no problem, but it was not to be.

 My second son was full term and larger, so I determined to try harder this time, thinking maybe I just gave up too soon the first time.

 We virtually stayed in the recliner with him nursing till he fell asleep in exhaustion and then waking up hungry again a few minutes later.